openAgile/CommitStream.Web/doc/api.md

 In addition to querying, you can also use the API to create new resources.
 This can be helpful when you want to automate the creation of repositories to associate them with a digest.

-# Create an Inobox for a Repository
+# Create an Inbox for a Repository

 Each `digest` allows you to create an `inbox` for a particular repository by issuing a POST to a sub-resource of the `digest`.